Everest Base Camp Trek By Road

 6 hrs drive

 From this day of your Everest Base Camp Trek by road, the walking days start.
 The path cuts through forests, small farms, and small villages.
 You climb over little brooks, crossing houses and little bridges.
-The road has a contrast to the fresh mountain air.
+The road contrasts with the fresh mountain air.

 You begin to acclimatize to the altitude as you head towards Chaurikharka (2,800 m / 9,186 ft).
-The time of walking is average, and this is the time your body becomes acclimatized.
-You walk at an easy-going, slower pace with little intervals to drink water and to have an opportunity to relax and see the scenery.
+The walking time is average, and this is when your body becomes acclimatized.
+You walk at an easygoing, slower pace, with brief intervals to drink water, relax, and take in the scenery.

-The trail is decorated with prayer flags and mani stones that demonstrate the high level of Buddhism in the area.
+The trail is decorated with prayer flags and mani stones, which demonstrate the area’s strong Buddhist presence.
 Some hours later, you arrive at Chaurikharka, a tranquil village with no trekking environment in sight.
-You take a rest in a teahouse, have a hot meal, and plan the following day.
+You rest in a teahouse, have a hot meal, and plan for the following day.

 Breakfast, Lunch, and Dinner